TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 Physically speaking, a Dirichlet condition usually corresponds to setting the value, a Neumann condition usually specifies a flux condition on the boundary, and a Robin condition typically represents a radiation condition.

 Mathematically speaking, they are given as follows.
+Let us assume that $u(\vec{x},t)$ is the dependent variable of a PDE.
 Dirichlet condition provides a function of time, $g(t)$, as the constraint on the solution at a specific boundary point $\vec{x}_b$,